Discriminative Ridge Machine: A Classifier for High-Dimensional Data or Imbalanced Data: Related Work

 Support vector machine (SVM) \cite{cortes1995support} is one of the most widely used classification methods with solid theoretical foundation and excellent practical applications.
 By minimizing a hinge loss with either an L-2 or L-1 penalty, it constructs a maximum-margin hyperplane between two classes in the instance space and extends to a nonlinear decision boundary in the feature space using kernels.
 Many variants have been proposed, including primal solver or dual solver, and extension to multiclass case \cite{scholkopf2002learning} \cite{vapnik1998statistical}.

 The size of the training sample can be small in practice.
-Besides reducing the number of features with feature selection \cite{cheng2011fisher}, the size of training sample can be increased with relevance feedback \cite{rui2002relevance} and active learning techniques, which may help specify and refine the query information from the users as well.
-However, due to the high cost of wet-lab experiments in biomedical research or the rare occurrence of rare events, it is often hard or even impractical to increase the sizes of minority classes in many real world applications; therefore, imbalanced data sets are often encountered in practice.
+Besides reducing the number of features with feature selection \cite{cheng2011fisher,cai2018feature,gan2018supervised,liu2019rough}, the size of training sample can be increased with relevance feedback \cite{rui2002relevance} and active learning techniques, which may help specify and refine the query information from the users as well.
+However, due to the high cost of wet-lab experiments in biomedical research or the rare occurrence of rare events, it is often hard or even impractical to increase the sizes of minority classes in many real world applications; therefore, imbalanced data sets are often encountered in practice \cite{wang2019dynamic,you2018scalable,li2018hyperspectral,castellanos2018oversampling}.
 It has been noted that the random forest (RF) \cite{breiman2001random} is relatively insensitive to imbalanced data.
-Furthermore, various methods have been particularly developed for handling imbalanced data \cite{krawczyk2016learning}, which may be classified into three categories: data-level, algorithm-level, and hybrid methods.
-Data-level methods change the training set to make the distributions of training examples over different classes more balanced, with under-sampling \cite{ng2015diversified, yen2009cluster}, over-sampling \cite{chawla2002smote, bunkhumpornpat2012dbsmote}, and hybrid-sampling techniques \cite{gonzalez2017class}.
+Furthermore, various methods have been particularly developed for handling imbalanced data \cite{krawczyk2016learning,he2009learning}, which may be classified into three categories: data-level, algorithm-level, and hybrid methods. { Data-level methods change the training set to make the distributions of training examples over different classes more balanced, with under-sampling \cite{ng2015diversified, yen2009cluster}, over-sampling \cite{chawla2002smote, bunkhumpornpat2012dbsmote}, and hybrid-sampling techniques \cite{gonzalez2017class}.
 Algorithm-level methods may compensate for the bias of some existing learning methods towards majority classes.
-Typical methods include cost-sensitive learning \cite{veropoulos1999controlling, nikolaou2016cost} which assigns greater weights to losses from minority classes, kernel perturbation techiques that perturb the kernel to increase the densities of minority classes to alleviate the adverse effect of imbalance \cite{maratea2014adjusted}, and multi-objective optimization approaches with, e.g., bi-objective of accuracy and G-mean \cite{soda2011multi} and multi-objective of accuracies of all classes \cite{acskan2014svm}.
-Multi-objective optimization approaches may naturally balance conflicting accuracies of majority and minority classes; their optimizations, however, can only seek Pareto optimal solutions with genetic programming often deployed \cite{bhowan2013evolving}.
+Typical methods include cost-sensitive learning \cite{veropoulos1999controlling, nikolaou2016cost}, kernel perturbation techiques \cite{maratea2014adjusted}, and multi-objective optimization approaches \cite{soda2011multi,acskan2014svm, bhowan2013evolving}.
 Hybrid methods attempt to combine the advantages of data-level and algorithm-level methods \cite{del2014use}.
-In this paper we develop an algorithm-level method whose objective function is convex, leading to a high-quality, fast, scalable optimization and solution.
+In this paper we develop an algorithm-level method whose objective function is convex, leading to a high-quality, fast, scalable optimization and solution. }